 * Awarded 3 1/2 stars by Video Librarian

-* Highly successful American Public Television broadcast run on PBS stations around the country, with almost 4,000 telecasts since 2015, making the film available to over 255 million viewers!
+* Highly successful American Public Television broadcast run on PBS stations around the country, with over 4,000 telecasts between 2015-2018, reaching 94% of the country, making the film available to over 255 million viewers!

 Awarded "Top 10 DVD of the Year" The thoughtful and probing Fixed: The Science/Fiction of Human Enhancement(New Day Films; Gr 9 Up) challenges viewers’ ideas of what it means to be physically fit, as well as what it means to be human, by tackling head-on the assumptions of ableism.
 The documentary deals with the history of disability rights up to the 21st century, with bionic arms and other enhancements becoming more common.
 An excellent means to provoke discussion in biology and ethics classes.